LIVING BEEKEEPING HERITAGE EXPERIENCES

 The vraski and its use

-Nikos exhibited an old vraski, a family heirloom, and explained to us how we build, place and handle the canons (top bars-slats).
-He spoke to us about strong bee colonies that, depending on the season, might seal the ventilation hole just above the entrance of the hive with propolis.
-About branches of ferns, mastic, plane trees or oleanders that are placed on (or under) the saliera (top cover) to provide shade during the hot summer months, and much more.
-Then, Nikos inspected a beehive populated with bees and presented us with details of the method.
+Nikos showed us an old vraski, a family heirloom, and explained how canonia (top bars-slats) are built, placed and handled.
+He spoke of strong bee colonies that, depending on the season, might seal the anemologo (ventilation hole just above the entrance of the hive) with propolis.
+He told about placing branches of ferns, mastic, plane trees or oleander on (or under) the saliera (top cover) to shade them in hot summer months, and much more.
+Then, Nikos inspected a vraski populated with bees, presenting details of the method.

 Transferring bees from a modern hive to a vraski

-Live in front of us, and with the help of his daughter Evangelia, Nikos transferred a bee colony from a modern hive to a vraski!
+With the help of his daughter Evangelia, Nikos tranferred live a bee colony from a modern hive to a vraski!

-[It should be noted that, as traditional beekeeping is on the verge of extinction, the transfer process that is widely known is the reverse one, that is, the transfer from a traditional to a modern hive.
-Therefore, the specific demonstration and recording of the transfer process that we performed has a special value for the safeguarding of the traditional beekeeping method, as well as for its transmission through formal or informal educational measures].
+[It should be noted that, since traditional beekeeping is on the verge of extinction, the common known process is the reverse - the transfer from a traditional to a modern hive.
+Therefore, this demonstration is valuable for safeguarding the traditional beekeeping method, as well as for its transmission through formal or informal educational].

-For the swap, we cut pieces of honeycomb from a bee colony established in a modern hive, with all the brood and food reserves, and temporarily fastened them on the canons.
-The bees will secure the honeycombs permanently, and remove the ties (for fastening the honeycomb pieces on the canons, fig leaves or peels or stems of other plants, string or tape, etc. can be used).
-Finally, we gave life to a hive, by placing the canons in it, along with the entire population of bees.
-We then left the colony undisturbed to rebuild and settle in its new, "furnished" home.
+For the swap, we cut pieces of comb brood and food reserves from a bee colony established in a modern hive, and temporarily fixed them on the canonia.
+Bees then permanently secure the honeycombs, and remove the temporary bindings (which may be fig leaves, bark, sticks, twine, tape, etc.).
+Eventually, we gave life to a vraski by placing the canonia inside with the entire bee population, leaving the colony undisturbed to rebuild and settle in their "furnished" new home.

-In the apiary of Nikos Birlirakis, another bearer of traditional beekeeping with vraskia, the old beekeeper Manolis Spitadakis, told us stories of his time.
-Manolis, as he remembers, placed the hives in southeastern spots, so that they would bask in the morning sun and for many hours a day.
-He spoke to us with admiration about the "first" (queen bee), and conveyed to us the difficulties of the profession with the means of the time.
-Among his stories, one that has not been recorded in other parts of Greece is the habit of feeding the beehives with sugar on a slice of bread placed inside the hive.
+An old bearer of the traditional beekeeping method, Manolis Spitadakis, recounted stories from his time.
+Manolis remembered placing vraskia in east-southern spots so they caught morning sun for many hours daily.
+He spoke to us with admiration about the "first" (queen bee), and described the job;s hardships with the tools of the time.
+Manolis also informed us about the practice of feeding bees sugar on a slice of bread placed inside the hive - a practice not recorded elsewhere in Greece.

 Other bearers of traditional beekeeping